anniegiang/izone-private-mail-archive/README.md

 Pull or rebase the `master` branch for the latest changes.

+### 4/26/2021
+- Navbar of links to see all mails or mails by member.
+Please delete your output folder and run `npm run start`.
 ### 4/14/2021
 - Can now customize the filename of mails in `userSettings.js` (date and subject).